ophelialabs/ophelialabs.github.io/docs/src/index.md

     - Me: I hope this isnt a professional in the medical field.
 Are you going to withhold this information from them too?
 Otherwise they may not take the job
 19. Her (7/19/26 🕥 11:32): Have to get him into surgery
     - Note 13 and how it verifies more so that these are ploys.
-    - Even if a direct connection was possible and a digital replacement was effective, how would it be beneficial, it wouldnt.

 **Note**: This is to the point! and not updated unless the scientific method has been applied.
 Whether **video or not**.
 Use emotional baseline, **ZERO**-trust (Responding "Negative" to every subliminal thought, noting that if it feels like wordart or if you can isolate it as originating from the bottom right), and dont get **hooked**.